tbishaw-stat6250/course-questions-wiki/week-05/README.md

 - Question (aguenane−stat6250): What is the difference between the LIBNAME and FILENAME statements?
 - Answer (aguenane-stat6250): LIBNAME references a SAS library while FILENAME references an external file.
 - *Question* (ldai4-stat6250): What is fileref?
 Is the function of fileref same as libref’s?
+- *Question*(kamirneni-stat6250): What is the naming convention when declaring a new variable?
+- *Answer*(kamirneni-stat6250): One must specify the variable in the exact case to be stored.
+After that, one can specify it any case.